UK hits power firms with windfall tax, hikes oil company levy | Headlines

 The windfall tax will be expanded to electricity generators with a levy of 45% being applied from Jan.
 1 to revenues the government deems "extraordinary", from low carbon power generators such as wind and nuclear.
 The two measures are expected to raise around 14 billion pounds for the 2023/24 fiscal year, a treasury document showed.

-Shares in British renewable power generators SSE and Drax had risen around 2% and 5.6% respectively by 1530 GMT as analysts said the tax was less onerous than feared.
+Shares in British renewable power generators SSE and Drax had risen around 1.5% and 5.4% respectively by the close of London trading as analysts said the tax was less onerous than feared.
 SSE said a well designed levy on extraordinary profits was a reasonable measure.

 "The level of certainty which comes from the announcement this afternoon will be welcomed," said Shah Jahan Khandokar, partner at law firm McDermott Will & Emery.
-Shares in Centrica, which owns oil and gas production assets, 20% of Britain's nuclear fleet and Britain’s largest energy supplier British Gas, were up around 6%.
+Shares in Centrica, which owns oil and gas production assets, 20% of Britain's nuclear fleet and Britain's largest energy supplier British Gas, rose 5.4%.

 Currently the cost of producing electricity from gas-fired power stations is usually the benchmark for setting the wholesale electricity price that helps to determine how much people pay for their energy.
 This means generators of renewable and nuclear plants can benefit from high wholesale prices.